Austrian soldiers to stop migrants from Italy

 They relocated just 20,000 or so, however.

-The Czech Republic, Hungary, Poland, and Slovakia later boycotted the scheme, prompting legal action by the Commission.
+The Czech Republic, Hungary, Poland, and Slovakia have boycotted the scheme, prompting legal action by the Commission.

 Austria and Bulgaria did not publicly boycott the quotas, but did so in effect.
 Austria, which was due to take 1,953 people, has taken in no one, while Bulgaria, which was due to take 1,302 people, took just 50 from Greece.